PaulHBartley/mkproj/INSTALL.md

 # mkproj

-A suite of simple bash functions for quickly setting up a Python project folder.
+A collection of simple bash scripts for quickly setting up a Python project folder.

+## Compatibility

+**mkproj** is a collection of bash shell scripts.
+Thus far,

 ## Files to be installed
 `$ mkproj` <-- parent function
 `$ mkvenv` <-- child function #1
 `$ mkrepo` <-- child function #2

-## Compatibility
-**mkproj** is a collection of bash shell scripts.
-Thus far,

 ### To install `$ mkproj`, `$ mkvenv`, and `$ mkrepo`: